Let's Choose a More Empowering Story

 In this story, our health and well-being rely on mass-produced personal care products, supplements in pills and capsules, pharmaceuticals, white-coated experts, institutions, and high-tech medicine.

-Our story tells us that we're dependent on strangers and technology, and that we have no agency to change the way things are.
-It's a story that makes us powerless.
+Our story -- the story of modernity -- tells us that we're dependent on strangers and technology, and that we have no agency to care for ourselves within the family and community without consulting an expert.